AndrewECooper/cnc-foundry-vtt/README.md

 Coming soon!

-## Versioning
+## Contributing

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+If you would like to contribute to making this FoundryVTT system even better, please look at our [Contribution Guide](https://gitlab.com/troll-lord/foundry-vtt/ruleset/castles-and-crusades/-/blob/main/CONTRIBUTING.md).
+This has all of the information you will need to get started!

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://gitlab.com/troll-lord/foundry-vtt/ruleset/castles-and-crusades/-/tags).

 ## License